jimsmith/k8s-workshop/exercises/03-Pods/README.md

 [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/)

-Pods are a collection of containers that share a namespace, are colocated and coschedule together on a Kubenetes nodes.
+Pods are a collection of containers that share a namespace, are colocated and scheduled together on Kubenetes nodes.

 ### Start a pod from a manifest